 - Educating staff and the greater community about child abuse and neglect

 - Promoting the prevention of child abuse and neglect

-- Abuse and neglect consultation and triage to Children's staff and the broader community
+- Abuse and neglect consultation and triage to Seattle Children's staff and community healthcare providers

-- Training for Children's staff and community providers on child abuse and neglect issues
+- Training for Seattle Children's staff and community providers on child abuse and neglect

 - Ongoing educational opportunities on issues of child abuse and neglect

 Please note that the SCAN Team is unable to provide direct consultation to patient families.